 even people whom a person does not know: "to behave to every one

 as if you were receiving a great guest; to employ the people as if you

 4.1.2.
 Analects 6.30

-Confucius says that the superior man is the one who helps establish another using himself as a means of knowing how to behave towards others: "To be able to judge of others by what is nigh in ourselves."
+Confucius says that the superior man is the one who helps establish another by using himself as a means of knowing how to behave towards others: "To be able to judge of others by what is nigh in ourselves."
 This is another version of the ethical principle of reciprocity, better known as "the golden rule."
-To establish another is to benefit that person.
+To establish another is to benefit that person in some way.